 The basic unit of logic in the brain is not a neuron cell.
 Molecules such as neurotransmitters, receptors, and maybe some others represent the smallest logic units in the brain.

-Apparently, there are numerous neurological processes that can be influenced by pharmaceutical interventions.
-For example, it was shown that a mutation of a specific receptor in dendrites can decrease the ability to forget, thus increasing the ability to remember.
-Although this mutation is not beneficial (the ability to forget unnecessary or harmful to our psychology information is vital), in principle, we may use a specific chemical that temporally blocks this receptor, so we can increase our learning capabilities when we need it.
+Apparently, there are numerous neurological processes that can be influenced by various pharmaceutical interventions.
+For example, it was shown that a certain mutation of a specific receptor in dendrites could decrease the ability to forget, thus increasing the ability to remember.
+Although this mutation is not beneficial (the ability to forget unnecessary or harmful to our psychology information is vital – there has to be a balance between forgetting and remembering), in principle, we may use a specific chemical that temporally blocks this receptor, so we can increase our learning capabilities when we need it.
 This is a possible example of using drugs to enhance memorization and learning.
 Other examples can also be adduced.

 The brain is protected by the blood-brain barrier from potentially dangerous substances and particles that may be circulating in the blood system in some situations.
 Only relatively small molecules can penetrate through this natural barrier, and in many cases, it impairs delivering drugs to the brain.

-Medical nanotechnologies have amazing benefits.
+Medical nanotechnologies have many amazing benefits.
 Combining drugs with neuro-nanotechnology is a very promising approach in augmentation of brain functions.
 (To read more about that: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4064704/).
-For example, using nanoparticles enables crossing the blood-brain barrier, so drugs can be delivered to the brain.
+For example, using nanoparticles can enable crossing the blood-brain barrier, so drugs can be delivered to the brain.
 Furthermore, this method allows us precise delivering drugs in specific areas of the brain.

 We know that synapses can be strengthened when the neurons that form them are fired.
 When a neuron is fired, some amount of electrical charge flows through it.
-If we apply a specific magnetic field to a very specific area of the brain, electrical charges may occur in the neurons of this are.
-So, in principle, we can provoke neural activity by applying a specific magnetic field to the brain.
+If we apply a specific magnetic field to some area of the brain, electrical charges may occur in the neurons of this area.
+So, in principle, we can provoke neural activity by applying specific magnetic fields to the brain.
 It can be used, for example, to pass information directly into the brain.
 For instance, by using transcranial magnetic stimulation (TMS), one can selectively silence or stimulate various regions of the brain.
-By doing so, people can temporally acquire miraculous mental skills like savant-like, for example.
-Also, downloading memories and therefore new skills and knowledge into the brain seems possible and to be only a matter of time.
+Presumably, by doing so, people can temporally acquire miraculous mental skills like savant-like.
+Also, downloading memories and therefore new skills and knowledge into the brain seems possible and only a matter of time.

 Using stem cells is another alternative that scientists can use to increase cognitive functions.
 Stem cells are such cells that can differentiate into any type of specialized cells in the body including neurons.
 All regenerative medicine is largely based on different applications of stem cells.

 Nerve cells cannot divide, so it had been thought for a long time that a total number of neurons in the brain can only decrease over time of a life span.
-However, it was shown that there are stem cells in the brain, and a certain number of new neurons do emerge during life.
-In the adult human brain, stem cells can naturally form only in two regions: the subgranular zone (SGZ) in the dentate gyrus of the hippocampus, and the subventricular zone (SVZ) of the lateral ventricles (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106107/) These stem cells give rise to the formation of only two very specific types of neurons; in most natural cases, they cannot form nerve cells in the cerebral cortex, but we can use certain procedures to turn these natural stem cells into neurons of the cerebral cortex.
+However, it has been shown that stem cells regularly emerge in the brain, and a certain number of new neurons do emerge during life.
+In the adult human brain, stem cells can naturally form only in two regions (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3106107/).
+These stem cells give rise to the formation of only two very specific types of neurons.
+In most natural cases, they cannot form nerve cells in the cerebral cortex.
+However, we can use certain procedures to turn these natural stem cells into neurons of the cortex.

 In addition to natural stem cells, external stem cells can be placed in the brain.
-It seems very promising to use stem cells to cure a damaged brain, especially when we deal with such neural disorders like Alzheimer’s disease.
+It seems very promising to use external stem cells to cure a damaged brain, especially when we deal with such neural disorders like Alzheimer’s disease.
 Furthermore, stem cells could be used to create new neurons in special regions of the brain.
 Perhaps, we can inject additional stem cells in certain locations of the brain in order to vastly increase our specific mental skills.
-However, it has shown that using external stem cells in the brain is not safe; it can provoke the formation of cancer in brain tissue.
+However, it has been shown that using external stem cells in the brain is not safe.
+It can provoke the formation of cancer in a brain tissue.
 So, these techniques remain to be improved.

 It is known that intelligence is a heritable trait, determined by many genes.
-Moreover, it has been shown that additive effects between genes are greater than epistatic (combinatorial) ones in determining this trait.
-This means that significant increase of intelligence can be achieved by collecting more appropriate genetic elements in one genotype.
+It has been shown that additive effects between genes are greater than epistatic (combinatorial) ones in determining this trait.
+This means that significant increase of intelligence can be achieved by combining more appropriate genetic elements in one genotype.

 Genetic code can be changed before a birth, or during a life span of a person (somatic gene therapy).
 Using somatic gene therapy for the enhancement of cognitive capacities of an adult brain has its drawbacks.
-The main point is that the brain largely forms during very early phases of body development, and in later phases presumably cannot be substantially augmented by means of genetic therapy, at least in the near future.
+The main point is that the brain largely forms during very early phases of body development.
+In more later phases, the brain cannot be substantially augmented by means of modern gene therapy.

-On the other hand, if the genome is changed before the brain formation, it seems very realistic to increase intelligence (as well as other important traits).
+On the contrary, if the genome is changed before the brain formation, it seems very realistic to improve intelligence (as well as other important traits).
 It’s possible that, for example, undesirable sequences of DNA be removed from the genome prior fecundation or right after the formation of a zygote (a cell formed as a result of fertilization that gives rise to the embryo), so the whole genome in every single cell of the body will be changed.

-Also, researchers have already developed certain techniques for therapy of brain illnesses by methods of genetic therapy.
-Probably many of these techniques will soon be used in conventional medicine, first of all for the neural disorders that are caused by single genes like Huntington disease, for example.
+Also, researchers have already developed certain techniques for therapy of brain illnesses by methods of gene therapy.
+Probably many of these techniques will soon be used in conventional medicine, first of all for the neural disorders that are caused by single genes like Huntington disease.

 Obviously, gene therapy seems a very powerful method to increase cognitive capabilities.
-On the other hand, we don’t know to what extent we can increase human intelligence with the help of genetic therapy.
+On the other hand, we don’t know to what extent we can increase human intelligence with the help of gene therapy.
 Potential augmentation of intelligence is limited by the capabilities of the human body.
-As we said, brain cells must constantly receive oxygen and glucose, which are supplied with blood, and we cannot vastly increase the supply of these resources to the brain.
-Probably, there are many other strong restrictions to increasing intelligence by genetic therapy.
+As we said, brain cells must constantly receive oxygen and glucose, which are supplied with blood.
+And we cannot vastly increase the supply of these resources to the brain.
+Probably, there are many other strong restrictions to increasing intelligence by gene therapy.